philmayes/midi_maker/README.md

 The voice can also be supplied as an integer from 1-128 (or from 35-81 for percussion).

 Voice encompasses both midi voices and midi percussion.
 Each voice is assigned to a separate MIDI channel.
-There can be a maximum of 15 voices and an additional 10 `perc`[ussion] styles.
+There can be a maximum of 15 midi voices and no limit on `perc`[ussion] styles.

+The voice names are used in various performance commands.
+You can either name the voices individually: `[cmd] voices=vname1,vname2,...` or supply all of them: `[cmd] voices=all`.

 ### volume
 Format: `volume name=vname level=#`